 - Lifestyle changes including regular sleep, exercise, and meal schedules can reduce or prevent headaches.

-- Medications to treat or prevent tension headaches should be discussed with your health care provider.
+- Discuss medicines to treat or prevent tension headaches with your healthcare provider.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.

 - At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
 Also write down any new instructions your provider gives you.

 - Know why a new medicine or treatment is prescribed, and how it will help you.
 Also know what the side effects are.